seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 ### Add To Tab Report

 Next, add CoralspeciesCard to the **Biological** page in TabReport.
-Open `src/clients/TabReport.tsx` and insert the following at the apprpriate places:
+Open `src/clients/TabReport.tsx` and insert the following at the appropriate places:

 <details>
 <summary>src/clients/TabReport.tsx</summary>